Ihsan-Abdul/Incident-Response-Triage-Documentation/Report/Investigation-Timeline.md

 ---

-*Note: This timeline is from simulated log data for showcasing security investigation methodologies.*
+*Note: This timeline is from simulated log data for the purpose of showcasing security investigation methodologies.*